levontumanyan/ragging-my-brain/README.md

 - json logging
 - more robust tests
 - ⚠️ don't read all markdowns into an array but switch to a generator pattern or stream processing.
-- Currently using simple fixed-size chunks (you can later use smarter ones like nltk, langchain.text_splitter, or tiktoken).
 - chunking size and overlap should be more robust. maybe repeat it twice in chunk_text and chunk_all_texts then modify from main.
 - look into lazy imports (faiss, numpy, from sentence_transformers import SentenceTransformer)